Tyrese Gibson: 2011–2012: Open Invitation

 After taking time from music to focus on his family and acting career, Gibson returned to music in 2011, when he signed himself to EMI and released his fifth studio album Open Invitation on November 1.
 The album debuted on the US Billboard 200 albums chart at No. 9, sold 130,000 copies in its first week and has gone on to sell over 400,000 copies.
 It was preceded by the lead single "Stay" and peaked on the US Hot R&B/Hip-Hop Songs chart at No. 11.
 The second single "Too Easy" featured fellow actor, friend and rapper Ludacris.
 It peaked on the US Hot R&B/Hip-Hop Songs chart at No. 38.
 The third single "Nothing On You" peaked on the US Hot R&B/Hip-Hop Songs chart at No. 61.
 In 2013, the album earned Gibson his third Grammy nomination at the 2013 Grammy Awards for Best R&B Album.

 2013–2017: TGT and Black Rose

 In early 2013, it was announced and confirmed after much speculation that Gibson, Ginuwine, and Tank would be releasing their debut collaboration album, to be distributed by Atlantic Records.
 In 2014, Gibson released the album Black Rose.
 A double album set was released in 2015.
 On July 10, 2015, Black Rose was released and debuted at No. 1 on the Billboard 200, with first-week sales of 77,000 copies, making it Gibson's first number one album of his career.
+It received positive reviews.
+However, his Fast & Furious co-star Dwayne "The Rock" Johnson called it "the biggest piece of dogshit that I've ever heard".